bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transition Duration</h4>

-The duration in which a transition takes place is set using the transition-duration property.
+<p>The duration in which a transition takes place is set using
+the transition-duration property.
 The value of this property can be set using general timing values, including seconds (s) and milliseconds (ms).
-These timing values may also come in fractional measurements, .2s for example.
+These timing values may also come in fractional measurements, .2s for example.</p>

-When transitioning multiple properties you can set multiple durations, one for each property.
+<p>When transitioning multiple properties you can set multiple durations,
+one for each property.
 As with the transition-property property value, multiple durations can be declared using comma separated values.
 The order of these values when identifying individual properties and durations does matter.
-For example, the first property identified within the transition-property property will match up with the first time identified within the transition-duration property, and so forth.
+For example, the first property identified within the transition-property property will match up with the first time identified within the transition-duration property, and so forth.</p>

-If multiple properties are being transitioned with only one duration value declared, that one value will be the duration of all the transitioned properties.
+<p>If multiple properties are being transitioned with only one duration
+value declared, that one value will be the duration of all the transitioned properties.</p>

 <details>
   <summary>CSS</summary>